FrancescoXD/dotfiles/i3-gaps/README.md

 ### Picom
 Right now is disabled, but I will enable it soon!
 However you can find the config in the config dir.
+> You can enable it just running `picom` in a terminal.

 ## Optionals
 ### Fonts